aiml-au/anytrack/README.md

 ### Licensing

 AnyTrack is available for non-commercial internal research use by academic institutions or not-for-profit organisations only, free of charge.
 Please, see the [license](LICENSE) for further details.
 To the extent permitted by applicable law, your use is at your own risk and our liability is limited.
 Interested in a commercial license?
-For commercial queries, please email <aimlshop@adelaide.edu.au> with subject line AnyTrack Commercial License.
+For commercial queries, please email <aimlshop@adelaide.edu.au> with subject line "AnyTrack Commercial License".

 This is an [AIML Shop](https://shop.aiml.team) project.